-The menu divides the documents into Signed, Pending, Requested Changes, Rejected, and Uploaded, so you can keep track of multiple documents and stay informed about which stage each document is in.
-This makes it the perfect solution for anyone desiring to manage multiple contracts and documents.
+The menu divides the documents into Signed, Pending, Requested Changes, Rejected, and Uploaded, so you can keep track of multiple documents and stay informed about each document’s stage.
+This makes it the perfect solution for managing multiple contracts and documents.

 - Great integrations: Besides integrating with Slack, Pipedrive, Hubspot, Dropbox, and a few others, you can use its API to expand its integrating capabilities.

 - User-friendly: The interface is straightforward and easy to use, even when keeping track of multiple documents.